 The pre-deposit clause or more commonly known as deposit-at-call is usually inserted in contracts to deter a party from invoking a frivolous arbitration.
 In the instant case, Punjab State Water Supply & Sewerage Board had issued a notice inviting a tender where clause 25 (viii) of the notice read as:

-“It shall be an essential term of this contract that in order to avoid frivolous claims the party invoking arbitration shall specify the dispute based on facts and calculations stating the amount claimed under each claim and shall furnish a “deposit-at-call” for ten percent of the amount claimed, on a schedule bank in the name of the Arbitrator by his official designation who shall keep the amount in deposit till the announcement of the award.”
+“It shall be an essential term of this contract that in order to avoid frivolous claims the party invoking arbitration shall specify the dispute based on facts and calculations stating the amount claimed under each claim and shall furnish a “deposit-at-call” for ten percent of the amount claimed, on a scheduled bank in the name of the Arbitrator by his official designation who shall keep the amount in deposit till the announcement of the award.”

 Supreme Court has rejected the notion that 10% deposit-at-call aims to avoid a frivolous claim.
 The court said that a frivolous claim could be taken care of with exemplary costs.
 The bench has also observed that such a clause does not have any direct nexus with the frivolous claim as it applies to all type of claim(frivolous or Genuine) at the very outset.